-Each element shape may have a different number of nodes, depending on whether linear or quadratic interpolation is used.
+Each element shape may have a different number of nodes, depending on whether linear, quadratic, or cubic interpolation is used.
 Therefore the name of each type of element is composed of two parts; the first part identifies the element shape, and the second part the number of nodes.
 Table 1 summarizes the element types supported in CGNS.